 - Maximum and Minimum Documents: If the form was built with the intent of having the service rep upload a document in tandem with the created document, these fields may be used to force the processor to include an uploaded document(s) that will also be attached to final digital document.
 A common example is a document like an I-9 which would require a service rep to also upload valid I-9 documents (ID, passport, social security card).

 *Note* The category, postfill, and prefill procedure fields are managed/used by TempWorks.
 Please contact your TempWorks representative if you would like to discuss advanced configuration details and options.

 The final section of the wizard will provide a summary of the form page that will be created.
 After selecting the 'save' button, the page will be available to insert into a workflow or send to an applicant/employee as an individual page:

 Once you have created your form as a page, it can now be added to a workflow.
 There are additional configurations to consider when utilizing forms in HRCenter.

 In HRCenter Admin, Navigate to Tenants and take a look at Application configurations for more form related settings.
-These settings apply to the entire HRCenter tenant.

-When this option when turned on, it will include the users IP address in the e-signature stamp on the PDF document that is saved to the employee's record.
+- Include IP Address In Signature: When this option when turned on, it will include the users IP address in the e-signature stamp on the PDF document that is saved to the employee's record.

-When this option is turned on, after an applicant signs, the applicant's name will appear in cursive on the signature line in addition to the e-signature stamp.
+- Signature in Cursive: When this option is turned on, after an applicant signs, the applicant's name will appear in cursive on the signature line in addition to the e-signature stamp.

-When this option is turned on, the system will double check the signature versus the first and last name of the employee to ensure they are signing their own full name.
+- Validate Signature: When this option is turned on, the system will double check the signature versus the first and last name of the employee to ensure they are signing their own full name.